 Mr J still has large feet, and relaxed limbs, so much so that sometimes, when they have let him down again, I wish the safety helmet that came with his birthday bicycle could just always stay on his head for my own peace of mind.

 And Mr J is chilled, for the most part.
-He has his painful moments: struggling with indecision in Starbucks; feeling small and unwanted around two confident, able older brothers; suddenly realising that he has a baby sister instead of the dog he desperately would love to have.
+He has his painful moments: struggling with indecision in Starbucks; feeling small and incapable around two confident, able older brothers; suddenly realising that he has a baby sister instead of the dog he desperately would love to have.

 But when others are kind and loving towards him, listening to him, investing time into him, he rewards them by shining with love so great and warm and all-encompassing that it's beautiful to see.